-Cisco will typically make the newer questions somewhat easier to start with.
-After 12 months you can count on more difficult questions from wireless, security, and SDN topics.
+Cisco will typically make any newer topics somewhat easier to start with.
+You can count on more difficult questions from wireless, cyber security, and SDN eventually.
 The top ten list includes newer topics and core networking topics.

 In fact, subnet masks and wildcard masks affect what routes are advertised from a routing protocol to neighbor routers .
 Learn binary to decimal conversion and how to create your own subnetting table for quick reference.
 Consider as well that DHCP, DNS and NAT are all network addressing services.

-Do you know how to read a routing table and how a route is selected to a destination subnet?
-You should know how to list the routing table on a router and verify what if any routes exist to the server subnet.
+Do you know how to read a routing table, and how a route (prefix) is selected when multiple routes exist to a destination?
+You should know how to list routing tables for IPv4 and IPv6 protocols.
+Subnetting knowledge is also required when a host IP address exists within multiple prefixes.

-So the question will test your knowledge of administrative distance, longest match rule and path metrics.
-Not to mention protocol operation for OSPF and rules for establishing network connectivity.
-One question will essentially test your knowledge of several different concepts.
+So the questions will test your knowledge of administrative distance, longest match rule, path metrics, and subnetting.
+Study protocol operation for OSPF and rules for establishing network connectivity.
+You are often tested on your knowledge of multiple topics with a single question.

 There is a significant shift now to an internet-based IP connectivity model.
 OSPFv2 is a scalable IPv4-only routing protocol.
 EIGRP was previously created for multiprotocol routing and RIP is not scalable for mobile and cloud connections.

 There are several layers of knowledge with OSPFv2 routing protocol and significant coverage.
 It is the only routing protocol included with the new exam.
 Know how to do basic configuration of single-area and verify your configuration for neighbor connectivity.
 Know administrative distance, metrics and OSPF neighbor adjacency.
 Understand how designated routers (DR) are elected and router ID for single-area OSPFv2.